-The subsidiaries of the Company are as follows:
+The wholly owned subsidiaries of the Company are as follows:

-- 407 ETR Concession Company Limited ("407 ETR") was initially known as the Ontario Transportation Capital Corporation ("OTCC").
+- 1. 407 ETR Concession Company Limited ("407 ETR") was initially known as the Ontario Transportation Capital Corporation ("OTCC").
 It was established by the Province of Ontario (the "Province") as a Crown agency in 1999 and was continued as a share capital corporation under the OBCA under the name 407 ETR Concession Company Limited.
-Following the acquisition of all the issued and outstanding shares of 407 ETR by the Company, 407 ETR was continued under the CBCA on October 10, 2003. - Canadian Tolling Company International Inc. ("Cantoll") was initially incorporated under the OBCA on December 6, 2001 under the name 2007466 Ontario Inc. It was continued under the CBCA under the name Canadian Tolling Company International Inc. on October 10, 2003. - 3.
-9665641 Canada Inc. was incorporated under the CBCA on March 11, 2016.
+Following the acquisition of all the issued and outstanding shares of 407 ETR by the Company, 407 ETR was continued under the CBCA on October 10, 2003.
+407 ETR is responsible for the operation, maintenance, management and expansion of Highway 407 ETR3. - Canadian Tolling Company International Inc. ("Cantoll") was initially incorporated under the OBCA on December 6, 2001 under the numbered company 2007466 Ontario Inc. and was continued under the CBCA on October 10, 2003.
+Cantoll owns the integrated computerized accounting, billing and customer management system and transponders, and is responsible for the development of Highway 407 ETR's integrated automation systems.
+Cantoll also provides third-party tolling services to the Province of Ontario for Highway 407 (See "Description of the Business - Highway 407"). - 3.
+9665641 Canada Inc. was incorporated under the CBCA on March 11, 2016 and is utilized for the Company's tax planning strategies. - 4.
+11783378 Canada Inc. was incorporated under the CBCA on December 10, 2019 and is utilized for the Company's tax planning strategies.